DigitalGrainSize/SediNet/README.md

 python sedinet_predict_continuous.py -c config_sievedsand_sieve_plus.json
 ```

-then verifying they all executed wthout error.
+then verifying they all executed without error.
 Please then delete all outputs from these tests

 You can also contribute imagery this way, but if you do so, also please provide a dataset (csv file) that goes along with the imagery, a file that describes the data with your name and contact details, (and you should also thank yourself in this README!)